Glass Murano Sculpture Loredano Rosin

 Until the early nineties Loredano Rosin’s success seemed to be unstoppable and was characterized by continuous recognition and both national and international awards.

-Three good reasons to purchase from us
+Three reasons to buy from us

 Why should you buy from Egidi MadeinItaly?